Microphlebectomy Vein Treatment

 Have a varicose vein that you just can’t stand?
 In most cases simply removing it is the best option.
 This is known as a Microphlebectomy (“Micro” = small, “phleb” = vein, and “ectomy” = removal).
-This may sound severe, but in reality it’s exactly what’s needed to make the leg look and feel better.

 1 Hour Office Procedure for Beautiful legs!

 The microphlebectomy procedure takes about 1 hour and is usually done in your doctor’s office.
 This is primarily because it’s so safe.
 The main reason for this is that being “put under” with general anesthesia isn’t necessary.
 This also means no overnight stay, or even observation time, in most cases.

 Local anesthetics similar to those used in a dentist’s office are used instead.
 Most patients report feelings of pressure put no pain.
 If patient anxiety is an issue, then medications can be prescribed to be taken before the procedure.
 Most describe the process as quick and easy when asked about it afterwards.
 They then usually go on to mention how great their legs look and feel.

 A Microphlebectomy is minimally invasive, and carries almost no risk.
 Minor bruising is common, which will subside quickly.
 There will likely be some temporary swelling and discomfort at the incision sites.
 This is short-lived and can be managed with over-the-counter medications such as Tylenol (acetaminophen) if needed.
 The chances of even minor complications such as infections is very low.
 In virtually all cases, the benefits of receiving this procedure outweigh the negligible risks.